equinor/fmu-tools/docs/qcproperties.rst

 **Example in RMS (detailed):**

-Example extracting statistics for porosity for each region, Statistics will be combined for regions with code values 2 and 3.
+Example extracting statistics for porosity for each region.
+Filters are used to extract statistics for HC zone and Water zone separately.
+Statistics will be combined for regions with code values 2 and 3.
 The porosity is weighted on a Total_Bulk parameter.